Wellness

 How is anxiety treated?

-People who have an anxiety disorder are usually treated with medication, psychotherapy, or a combination of both.
-Some common types of medications used to treat anxiety disorders are antidepressants and benzodiazepines.
+People who have an anxiety disorder are usually treated with psychotherapy (“talk therapy”), medication, or a combination of both.
+Some common types of medications used to treat anxiety disorders are antidepressants, anti-anxiety medications, such as benzodiazepines and buspirone, and beta blockers.
 In some cases, you may need to take more than one medication.
 You should work with your healthcare provider to find a treatment for anxiety that works best for you.

 Note that your healthcare provider may prescribe other medications to help manage your symptoms that are not approved by the U.S. Food and Drug Administration (FDA) to treat anxiety.
 This is called “off-label” use of a medication.
 Examples of medications used off-label to treat anxiety include beta blockers and anticonvulsants.